aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/security.md

 and a node could use either shape to plant a permanent record at any name it was allowed to write.
 Name is the one property both the policy and the reconciler can agree on.

-The practical consequence for operators: keep your own records in this zone at a name deeper than one label, for example `svc.nfs.<zone>`.
-Reconcile ignores those, and the node policy already refuses to write them.
+This costs little in practice.
+The stack creates the zone for one cluster and empties it at teardown, so single-label node records are essentially all it ever holds.
+A record you add yourself at a deeper name, such as `svc.nfs.<zone>`, is outside both authorities: reconcile ignores it and the node policy refuses to write it.

 ## The residual that IAM cannot close